threefoldfoundation/www_threefold_io/content/about/index.md

 <br>

-Our mission is to empower individuals and organizations with secure, private, and autonomous access to computing resources, ensuring fair cloud access for everyone.
+Our mission is to empower individuals and organizations with secure, private, and <br>autonomous access to computing resources, ensuring fair cloud access for everyone.

 <br>

-We envision a global, community-driven network of interconnected servers and nodes—the grid—that democratizes computing power and storage.
+We envision a global, community-driven network of interconnected servers and nodes—the grid—that democratizes <br>computing power and storage.
 This decentralized infrastructure fosters innovation, digital sovereignty, and an equitable internet, where users fully control their data and interactions.

 <br>

-Through our token, we support an open ecosystem that facilitates the seamless exchange of internet capacity, fostering a new digital era of sovereignty, security, privacy, and inclusivity.
+Through our token, we support an open ecosystem that facilitates the seamless exchange of internet capacity, <br>fostering a new digital era of sovereignty, security, privacy, and inclusivity.

 {% end %}